A Guide To Category 1 Malaysian Employment Passes

 However, Categories 1 and 2 are similar enough that we often get enquiries on which to choose, and here’s how we generally help employers decide.

-As both allow dependents, the practical question is which is more relevant to the role and salary offered, as Employment Pass applications are approved when role and salary align with category.
+As both allow dependents, the practical question is which is more relevant to the role, as Employment Pass applications are approved when role and salary align with category.

 This means:

-• positions that clearly reflect senior decision-making with salaries of RM10,000 and up go under Category 1
+• positions that clearly reflect senior decision-making with salaries of RM20,000 and up go under Category 1

-• anything less in terms of decision-making and salary (but at least RM5,000) is a candidate for Category 2
+• anything less in terms of decision-making and salary is a candidate for Category 2

-Employers have asked us what happens if they submit an application for a senior role under Category 2, and our answer is always that we don’t think it will work, but they’re free to try!
+Employers often ask whether they can submit an application for Category 1 candidate under Category 2, and our answer is always that we don’t think it will work, but they’re free to try!

-Do note however that ESD will return applications for amendment if dissatisfied, and if they find a clear mismatch they may reject it altogether, in which case it can only be appealed or resubmitted after a year.
+Do note that if ESD finds a clear mismatch may reject it in which case it can only be appealed after a year.

 ESD homepage